-What to Do If Your Health Insurance Policy Was Cancelled Under Obamacare
+What Do I Do If My Health Insurance Policy Was Cancelled Under Obamacare?

 Updated: March 5, 2014

 If you received a notice from your health insurance company saying your insurance plan has been cancelled, you’re not alone.
 Millions of Americans have learned they may not be able keep their existing health coverage under Obamacare.
 Cancellation is primarily affecting those who purchase individual insurance plans, such as the self-employed, but some people employed by small businesses are losing their existing coverage, too.

 The Obama administration, Congress, and insurance providers have engaged in a strenuous debate over whether the cancellations will stand or whether some individuals will be allowed to continue coverage under their cancelled plans for another year or more.
 On March 5, 2014, the Obama administration announced that you can keep your cancelled policy through 2016.
 The catch is that state insurance officials must agree to this extension.
 So far, about half the states have decided to allow renewals, while the rest have decided against them.

 To learn whether you may have the option of keeping your existing plan, contact your insurance provider.

 Why Insurance Plans Have Been Cancelled

 As of January 1, 2014, insurance companies could longer reject people with pre-existing conditions or charge them more for coverage.
 In addition, all policies must offer the same package of essential benefits, including hospitalizations, prescription drugs, maternity care, mental health care, and others.

 Insurance companies have always been able to terminate or change policies, but if your plan has been cancelled recently, it’s probably because it didn’t offer all the benefits required under Obamacare.
 Or perhaps the plan required you to meet a deductible or cover other costs that exceeded Obamacare’s annual out-of-pocket maximum, which is $6,350 for individuals or $12,500 for families.